Thursday, July 5, 2018

 2. MA infinitive (inessive, elative, adessive or abessive)

-• Olin kirjastossa lukemassa. - I was at the library reading.
+• Olin kirjastossa lukemassa. - I was in the library reading.

 • Milloin tulet lukemasta? - When will you come from reading?